munichpavel/munichpavel.github.io/_posts/2022-04-19-risk-ai-workshop.md

 1. Why data scientists and AI practitioners should engage with causality, and not automatically settle for correlation as a proxy (spoiler alert: I give an example of getting your return-on-investment wrong if you settle for correlation)
 1. Why we need rigorous data science practices in high-risk AI like credit scoring

-Continue reading for more on each of these topics, plus a final takeaway conclusion.
+Continue reading for more on each of these topics, plus a final takeaway conclusion, or go straight to the [repository](https://github.com/munichpavel/risk-ai-workshop) to checkout the code examples and [published slides](https://github.com/munichpavel/risk-ai-workshop/releases).

 ## Risk, Regulation and AI